Tomahawk Conference (Ohio)

-The Tomahawk Conference was a short-lived athletic confederation which existed in Portage County, Ohio, between 1958 and 1961.
+The Tomahawk Conference was a short-lived athletic confederation that existed in Portage County, Ohio, between 1958 and 1961.
 Member teams included Windham, Southeast, Crestwood, and Ravenna.
 It remains the smallest athletic conference in the history of Ohio sports.

 Information on the conference has been compiled from primary sources, the Akron Beacon Journal, and the Ravenna Evening Record (later the Ravenna-Kent Record-Courier), two Ohio newspapers both available on microfilm at the Kent State University library.